Temperature-insensitive tunable and stable Fabry-Perot cavity for atomic physics: Performance

 \subsection{Stabilities}

-The fractional frequency stability of the cavity was estimated using the Allan deviation of the beatnote frequency between the FP cavity and the OFC referenced to the H-maser, and is shown in Fig.~\ref{fig:stab}.
+Fig.~\ref{fig:stab} shows the fractional frequency stability measured against the H-maser via Allan deviation of the OFC beatnote.
 The stability of the H-maser measured against an ultra-stable cavity at the $10^{-15}$ level is indicated as the grey curve in Fig.~\ref{fig:stab}.
-We performed different measurement sets to properly characterize the contribution of the PZT noise on the overall stability.
-The best stability at one second was measured at \num{4e-13} under two conditions: (1) when the PZTs were completely disconnected, or (2) when they were filtered with our custom lowpass filter.
-Both measurements were performed at the CTE zero-crossing temperature $T_0$.
-This shows that the cavity stability is not limited by the PZT noise when filtered.
-Furthermore, additional measurements show a degradation of the stability of a factor $\sim 2$ when the PZTs are not filtered.
-Finally, real conditions measurements were done where the atomic oven is on and causes large temperature gradients around the chamber.
-The cavity stability remained in the \num{e-13} range at one second of integration time when operated at the $T_0$ temperature, while operation at room temperature with the oven showed a further degradation of the cavity stability by a factor~2.
+We performed several measurement sets to isolate the PZT noise contribution.
+With PZTs disconnected or filtered at $T_0$, the cavity reaches \num{4e-13} at \qty{1}{s}.
+Without filtering, stability degrades by a factor $\sim 2$.
+Under real operating conditions (atomic oven on) at $T_0$, performance remains in the \num{e-13} range, while operating at room temperature with the oven on degrades it by a further factor of 2.

 To isolate the effects of linear drifts from other noise sources, we also analyzed the frequency data with Hadamard deviation (HDEV) in the inset of Fig.~\ref{fig:stab}.
 The HDEV is by construction insensitive to linear drifts, and therefore mainly suppresses the effects of temperature fluctuations.
 For pure flicker frequency noise, this results in a $\tau^0$ slope in ADEV and HDEV, for which it can be shown that ${}^H\sigma_y (\tau) = \sqrt{\frac{8 \ln 2 - 3\ln 3}{6 \ln 2}}{}^A\sigma_y (\tau)=0.74 {}^A\sigma_y (\tau)$~\cite{Rubiola2022}.
 The HDEV plot emphasizes the degradation of the frequency stability induced by unfiltered power supplies, with a strong degradation of the flicker frequency noise.
-The short-term measurements (for $\tau = \qty{100}{ms}$) are likely limited by the H-maser performances.
+The short-term measurements (for $\tau = \qty{100}{ms}$) are likely limited by the H-maser performance.